 Access to Learning Fund (includes PGCE & 2BM)

 Financial assistance is available for Home students who face difficulty in meeting their living costs.
 It cannot be used to help meet course fees.
 Students will be assumed to be in receipt of their maximum student loan entitlement.
 To find out more, please visit the Access to Learning Fund page.

 St John’s College is committed to equal opportunities.

-Students may claim during 8th week of each term and grants will be credited on battels during the term following.
-Completed Academic Grant application forms should be returned to Room 23 of the Bursary.
+Students may claim during 8th week of each term and grants will be made via cheque or bank transfer.
+Download the Academic Grant Application Form.

 Hardship Grants (University)